Heisnotanimposter/BiLSTM/README.md

 This project implements a robust audio classification system that can:
 - Extract MFCC features from audio files
 - Generate Mel-spectrogram images
-- Train BiLSTM and CNN-BiLSTM hybrid models
+- Train BiLSTM and CNN-BiLSTM hybrid models for audio classification
+- **[NEW] Economics Time-Series Forecasting**: BiLSTM architecture optimized for financial data
+- **[NEW] Total Variance Analysis**: Monte Carlo Dropout for prediction uncertainty estimation
+- **[NEW] 3D Neural Flow Visualizer**: Real-time Three.js landing page for architecture visualization
 - Evaluate model performance with comprehensive metrics
 - Generate predictions for new audio samples